 These literature reviews should help advance the students' dissertations progress and be able to be incorporated, with revisions, into their dissertations.

-See Instructions for Qualifying Paper for Executive Doctoral Students.
+See Instructions for Qualifying Paper for Executive Doctoral Students (PDF).

 Upon approaching completion of the qualifying paper, the candidate:

 The dissertation is written under the direct guidance of the candidate's dissertation advisor and a second member of the faculty, selected by the advisor and the student with the approval of the dean.
 The committee will consist of at least five members.
-In most cases, the dissertation committee includes the same individuals who were on the proposal hearing committee, but in certain cases changes in the makeup of the final dissertation committee can be made.
-The dissertation committee includes two "outside" readers—one from another institution and one from a different area (e.g., Talmud and Rabbinics, Jewish History, etc.) at JTS.
-The committee will be selected by the dean, the advisor, and the student.
+In most cases, the dissertation committee includes the same individuals who were on the proposal-hearing committee, but in certain cases changes in the makeup of the final dissertation committee can be made.
+The dissertation committee includes two "outside" readers-one from another institution and one from a different area (e.g., Talmud and Rabbinics, Jewish History, etc.) at JTS.
+The student, the dean, and the advisor will select the committee.